Al3x4/monitoring-solutions-tech-test/README.md

 * Add additional comments to explain the code better

 ## create-react-app
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and uses React Ruoter DOM and Recharts.
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and uses React Router DOM and Recharts.